Online, Catalog, and Out-of-state Shopping

 Generally, if you're an Idaho resident and you buy a car or an RV from a dealer outside of Idaho, you won't be charged Idaho sales tax.
 Also, private parties who sell these vehicles don't collect tax.

 When you register a vehicle in Idaho, you pay the sales tax to the county assessor.
 However, you need to pay use tax directly to the state for other types of motorized vehicles, some boats, and aircraft that you buy out of state or from individuals.
-Be sure to make your use tax payment soon after you buy these items.
+You should make your use tax payment as soon as possible after you buy large items.

 Idaho allows credit for sales tax correctly* paid to another state, up to the amount you would owe in Idaho.
 For example, if you buy a computer while you're in Washington State and pay tax to the retailer, you won't owe any Idaho tax because the Washington State and local sales tax will equal or exceed what you would owe in Idaho.

 If you buy something while in another state and are charged less than the Idaho rate, you owe Idaho the difference in use tax.
-Idaho doesn't allow credit for sales tax paid to other countries, regardless of the amount.
+For example, if you buy a printer while you're in Wyoming and pay tax to the retailer, you owe Idaho use tax on the printer price minus the state and local tax paid in Wyoming.
+Idaho doesn't allow credit for sales tax or value-added tax (VAT) paid to other countries, regardless of the amount.

 - Sales Tax Law Chapter 63:3621(a) and (j): Imposition and Rate of the Use Tax -- Exemptions